flutter/website/src/content/platform-integration/web/wasm.md

 To run a Flutter app that has been compiled to Wasm, you need a browser that supports [WasmGC][].

-[Chromium and V8][] released stable support for WasmGC in Chromium 119.
+[Chromium and V8][] support WasmGC since version 119.
-Note that Chrome on iOS uses WebKit, which doesn't yet [support WasmGC][].
+Chrome on iOS uses WebKit, which doesn't yet [support WasmGC][].
-Firefox announced stable support for WasmGC in Firefox 120, but currently doesn't work due to a [known limitation](#known-limitations).
+Firefox announced stable support for WasmGC in Firefox 120, but currently doesn't work due to a known limitation (see details below).

 [WasmGC]: {{site.github}}/WebAssembly/gc/tree/main/proposals/gc
 [Chromium and V8]: https://chromestatus.com/feature/6062715726462976